HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 - 360-degree contact view with activity timeline, deal history, and social data

-- Built-in phone, SMS, and WhatsApp integration (this is a genuine differentiator — more on this below)
+- Built-in phone, SMS, and WhatsApp integration (this genuinely sets it apart)

-- Visual deal pipelines with drag-and-drop and multiple pipeline support
+- Visual deal pipelines with drag-and-drop and support for multiple pipelines

 - Sequence automation for email and phone outreach